 Customer visits add additional traffic to office spaces.
 With Dialog, our Virtual Concierge solution, businesses are able to have fewer people on-site and offer hybrid working to all of their employees no matter if their role is customer-facing or not.
 This promotes workplace safety as well as provides all employees with the benefits of work/life balance.
 It also means that customers have easy access to experts when they need to speak with them, have a great customer experience and skip the queue!

-As the workforce starts to embark on the new normal and embraces hybrid working practices, the future smart workplace will become a place to touch in with and collaborate amongst colleagues.
+As the workforce starts to embark on the new normal and embraces hybrid working practices, the future smart workplace will become a place to touch in with and collaborate with colleagues.
 Office space needs to reflect their needs and supply them with the tools and spaces they require to be productive and to make their commute in, worth it.

-For organisations, they'll know all too well that space is expensive.
-With the right planning and a good understanding of their employee's requirements and preferences, they can make the most of their money by repurposing the space they have by investing in quality technology, furniture and the future of their business.
+Organisations know all too well that space is expensive.
+With the right planning and a good understanding of their employee’s requirements and preferences, they can make the most of their money by repurposing the space they have by investing in quality technology, furniture and the future of their business.